junxit/us-congress-bills-115/metadata.md

 - 2017-01-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 388 - 0 (Roll no. 66). (text: CR H713)
 - 2017-01-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 388 - 0 (Roll no. 66).(text: CR H713)
 - 2017-01-31 — Received in the Senate, read twice.
+- 2017-08-03 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4894)
+- 2017-08-03 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4894)
+- 2017-08-04 — Message on Senate action sent to the House.
+- 2017-08-07 — Presented to President.
+- 2017-08-07 — Presented to President.
+- 2017-08-18 — Signed by President.
+- 2017-08-18 — Signed by President.